-Data from the National Lightning Network ranks Colorado 2nd in the number of deaths (28) from 1999-2008 for deaths caused by lightning.
+Data from the National Lightning Network ranks Colorado 2nd in the number of deaths (24) from 2002-2011 for deaths caused by lightning.
 While lightning is a regular occurrence in Mesa County, there are few documented cases where lightning has caused structural damage.

 - September 13, 1996-Lightning hit a tree and then traveled into an adjacent house causing some fire and electrical damage.
 Estimated damage was reported at \$4000. - September 6, 1997-Lightning struck a house on the north side of the Grand Mesa destroying some electrical items and blackening a wall on the side of the house. - September 13, 1997-Lightning struck a tree and power pole, starting the tree on fire and destroying a power transformer.
 Some electrical damage was also incurred at a nearby home. - September 21, 1997-Lightning strike of a two story house, causing the house to catch on fire. - September 9, 1998-A man was injured when lightning struck a 12 foot high pole on a trailer next to the man.
 The lightning also struck the man who was jolted off the trailer, landing 20 feet away.
 He suffered minor burns. - August 20, 2000-Lightning struck two horses, killing one and paralyzing the other.
-The two horses were found 50 feet apart from each other.
+The two horses were found 50 feet apart from each other. - July 7, 2013 An intense late night thunderstorm produced locally heavy rainfall and a lot of lightning in the Grand Valley, including a lightning bolt that caused significant damage to a childcare facility.